 Lay the trout in the pan, skin side down, carefully so that the hot oil doesn't splash on you.
 Don't move the trout after you place it on the pan so that the skin will get crispy.

-Cook the green beans until they have softened slightly and cooked through but still have some bite to them ("al dente"); it should take just a few minutes.
+Cook the green beans until they have softened slightly and cooked through but still have some bite to them ("al dente"); it should take just a few minutes, though older beans take longer to cook.
 Most of all of the water should have evaporated and the green beans should be glazed with butter.
 Salt to taste (Green beans taste best when they are on the salty-side.
 They should be salted enough for you to notice the salt).
 If the green beans finish first, keep them warm but try not to overcook them.

 Cook until the almonds are a rich golden brown (it might take 5 to 10 minutes); the butter will have browned and foamed.
 Stir in the lemon juice and parsley (reserve a small amount of parsley for the final garnish); the sauce may bubble up from the moisture in the lemon juice but the bubbling will subside quickly.
-Carefully taste the sauce (be careful it is hot), and add more lemon juice or salt if necessary.
+Carefully taste the sauce (be careful it is hot), and add more lemon juice or salt if necessary (the sauce should have a bright acidic tang but it should be slight so that the lemon doesn't overwhelm the sauce).
 If the almonds finish first, keep the sauce warm but don't burn the almonds while the other components finish cooking.

 Use a slotted spoon to drain the green beans from their sauce, and top the trout with the cooked green beans while the green beans are hot.
 Discard any sauce left after cooking the green beans (putting it on the fish would dilute the brown butter sauce, and make the sauce cloudy.)